adrhumphreys/jar.blog/content/posts/logging-json-silverstripe.md

 title: "Logging JSON to Greylogs (in Silverstripe)"
 ---

-When logging data to Greylogs it quite often is hard to query important parts of that data in a structured way.
-Greylogs has also released the ability to graph your structured data which is where this pays off even more.
+When logging data as one string to Greylogs it's quite often hard to query important parts of that data in a structured way.
+This post will walk you through getting your log messages into a structured manor and make use of Greylogs new graphing functionality.

 Let's first start with the method for logging the data to Greylogs.
-In our case we're using the [Silverstripe Cloud](https://www.silverstripe.com/cloud-hosting) for hosting.
-So we know that anything added to `syslog` will be picked up in Greylogs.
+In our case we're using [Silverstripe Cloud](https://www.silverstripe.com/cloud-hosting) for hosting.
+So we know that anything added to `syslog` will be picked up in Greylogs (Your case might be different so you might need to explicitly point to a log file).

-In this specific example I'm going to detail how we log data from the queued jobs module a real world use case.
+In this specific example I'm going to detail how we log data from the queued jobs module as a real world use case.

 So first we start with a `Logger` class which will handle logging: